To register a business name online in Nigeria is something that anyone who wants to start a reputable business must do.

 To continue registering your business, enter your company name availability code in the box provided.

-Once the code has been validated, move on to the Registration Form CAC 1.1 and complete the necessary fields.
+Once the code has been validated, move on to the Registration Form CAC 1.1 and complete the fields.

 You must enter information about your company’s specifics, such as the principal business it will conduct, its registered office address, and its email address.